-When the system has detected the possibility of an imminent collision, there shall be a braking demand of at least 5.0 m/s2 to the service braking system of the vehicle.
-This does not prohibit higher deceleration demand values than 5 m/s2 during the collision warning for very short durations, e.g. as haptic warning to stimulate the driver's attention.
+When the system has detected the possibility of an imminent collision, there shall be a braking demand of at least $5.0 \text{ m/s}^2$ to the service braking system of the vehicle.

-The emergency braking may be aborted or the deceleration demand reduced below the threshold above (as relevant) if the conditions prevailing a collision are no longer present or the risk of a collision has decreased.
+The emergency braking may be aborted if the conditions prevailing a collision are no longer present.